VCDN-2025-INSY7314/Hello-INSY7314/07 - Adding RBAC/README.md

     };
     ```
 3. Now, let's add it route with the following rules:
-    * Managers can take polls
+    * Managers can create  polls
     * Only Users can complete polls.
     * Registered users can view polls or results
     * Managers can open or close polls